begoodall/NBA-teams/README.md

 *recommended*

 Builds the app for production to the `build` folder.\
-After it builds, run `serve -s build` and past the link in your browser.
+After it builds, run `serve -s build` and paste the link in your browser.

 ### `npm start`